3MFConsortium/spec_slice/slice.md

  |

-In order to reference slice data, there are two additional attributes for /<object> elements:
+In order to reference slice data, there are two additional attributes for \<object> elements:

-- "_slicestackid"_: An identifier for the model data contained within a /<slicestack> object.
+- "_slicestackid"_: An identifier for the model data contained within a \<slicestack> object.
 The identifier must be unique in the 3MF package.
 If slicestackid is used in conjunction with the slicepath attribute, slicestackid references that slicestack id in the specified file in the 3MF package.

 - "_meshresolution"_: an enumerated description of the mesh that is included in the 3MF package.
 Meshresolution gives consumers a hint about how the mesh data in the 3MF package is intended to be used when slice data is also present.
 Valid options are: